From Der Klassiker to El Clasico: Football's biggest rivalries

 Alex Ferguson famously claimed his ambition was to "knock the Reds off their perch", after decades of success at Anfield.

-He successfully did so, though in more recent times Jurgen Klopp has led the Merseysiders back to the summit of English football — most notably winning 7-0 in a stunning performance on home turf earlier this season.
+He successfully did so, though in more recent times Jurgen Klopp has led the Merseysiders back to the summit of English football — most notably winning 7-0 in a stunning performance on home turf last season.